nehatkr/DevHive-Web/README.md

--after loging user should redirected to the feed page => used useNavigate hook for this -Insure that user should not go to any page without loggin -If token is not present then redirected to the login page
+-after loging user should redirected to the feed page => used useNavigate hook for this -Insure that user should not go to any page without loggin -If token is not present then redirected to the login page -build logout feature
+-created a a card for the feed page

 Body{
     navBar